rails/rails/guides/source/active_record_callbacks.md

 ### `after_commit` and `after_rollback`

-There are two additional callbacks that are triggered by the completion of a database transaction: [`after_commit`][] and [`after_rollback`][].
+Two additional callbacks are triggered by the completion of a database transaction: [`after_commit`][] and [`after_rollback`][].
 These callbacks are very similar to the `after_save` callback except that they don't execute until after database changes have either been committed or rolled back.
-They are most useful when your Active Record models need to interact with external systems which are not part of the database transaction.
+They are most useful when your Active Record models need to interact with external systems that are not part of the database transaction.

-Consider, for example, the previous example where the `PictureFile` model needs to delete a file after the corresponding record is destroyed.
-If anything raises an exception after the `after_destroy` callback is called and the transaction rolls back, the file will have been deleted and the model will be left in an inconsistent state.
+Consider if the `PictureFile` model, from the previous example, needs to delete a file after the corresponding record is destroyed.
+If anything raises an exception after the `after_destroy` callback is called and the transaction rolls back, then the file will have been deleted and the model will be left in an inconsistent state.
 For example, suppose that `picture_file_2` in the code below is not valid and the `save!` method raises an error.

 ```ruby
 PictureFile.transaction do